JustOpenSource/fatalshootings/README.md

 ####getComponent()####

 To get a template without calling `res.render()`, you can use `getComponent()`.
-You can use this method on synchronous or asynchronous model data processors.
+You can use this method on synchronous or asynchronous models.

-getComponet, when used synchronously, will return:

 #####API#####

 ```
 /**
  * renderComponent
- * renderComponent(req, res, 'view-name', data, locals);
- * @param req {object} node express request object
- * @param res {object} node express response object
+ * Note that the return only applies when there is no callback
  * @param template {string} name of template/model pair
  * @param data {object} data being passed into model
  * @param cb {function} optional - passes response data into callback if present